AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/image-optimization.md

 Before uploading images to your Commerce sites, optimize and compress them to balance performance with viewing quality.
 This helps increase space and reduce page load times.

-- PNGs give smaller sizes for images with large areas of solid color.
+- PNG format delivers smaller sized images for images with large areas of solid color.

-- JPEGs give smaller sizes for everything else.
+- JPEG format delivers smaller sized images for all other image types.
 Use the highest compression (without noticeable degradation).
-This is usually 60-80%.
+This is usually 60 to 80 percent.

 ## Enable and configure Fastly image optimization

-After you set up the Fastly service for your Adobe Commerce Cloud project, see [Fastly image optimization](https://devdocs.magento.com/cloud/cdn/fastly-image-optimization.html) for instructions to enable and configure the image optimization settings.
+After you set up the Fastly service for your Adobe Commerce Cloud project, see [Fastly image optimization](https://devdocs.magento.com/cloud/cdn/fastly-image-optimization.html) for instructions to enable and configure image optimization.

 ## Additional information